Chern–Simons form: Definition

 where the wedge product is used to define Fk.
 The right-hand side of this equation is proportional to the k-th Chern character of the connection $\mathbf{A}$.

 In general, the Chern–Simons p-form is defined for any odd p.

 Application to physics

-In 1978, Albert Schwarz formulated Chern–Simons theory, early topological quantum field theory, using Chern-Simons form.
+In 1978, Albert Schwarz formulated Chern–Simons theory, early topological quantum field theory, using Chern-Simons forms.

 In the gauge theory, the integral of Chern-Simons form is a global geometric invariant, and is typically gauge invariant modulo addition of an integer.